 • The slide bearing can accommodate some misalignment in construction without setting up stress corrosion along a leading-edge, as can occur in conventional bearings

 Key advantages of PTFE slide bearing:

-- Simplistic design and ease of fabrication and installation results in cost efficiency.
+- Simplistic design and ease of fabrication and installation result in cost efficiency.

-- Costs of a construction can be reduced thus designing for expansion rather than strain.
+- Costs of construction can be reduced thus designing for expansion rather than strain.

-- Coefficient of friction over the bearing surface remains constant, even under worst case scenarios.
+- The coefficient of friction over the bearing surface remains constant, even under worst-case scenarios.

 - The bearings are maintenance-free therefore PTFE is inherently self-lubricating, while dirt particles are absorbed into the material.
 Only simple protection is required against the significant ingress of dirt.